fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 The day before the All Hands, Mike will prepare slides that reflect the CEO vision and focus.

-### Post all hands
+### After the all hands

-The EA / CEO will post the link to the All hands meeting in #general slack channel Template to use:
+The CEO's EA (Tee) will post the link to the All hands meeting in #general slack channel

+Template to use:
 Thanks to everyone who contributed to today's "All hands" call.